Best Forex Affiliate Programs

-While high commissions are important, a broker's conversion rate is equally important.
-This is particularly hard to assess from the outset.
+While high commissions are requirement, a broker's conversion rate is perhaps even more important.
+Unfortunately, this is impossible to assess from the outset.
 You'll only get a feel for a broker's conversion rate once you start referring users.
 Brokers with effective landing pages, compelling offers and strong sales teams tend to convert more users into traders.

 High commissions are no good if your broker won't give you credit for your hard work.

 When you sign-up to a Forex affiliate programme, you should receive a tracking link.
 The link is unique to you and is for you to share with your prospects.
-When they access the broker's website through your link, the broker should cookie their browser with your unique identifier.
+When they access the broker's website through your link, the broker should store your unique identifier inside a cookie in their browser.
 This allows the broker to associate their account with yours as and when they open an account.

-Of note, some brokers provide no cookie attribution at all.
+Finally, some brokers provide no cookie attribution at all.
 This model is only really suited to introducing brokers who have a personal relationship with the clients they refer and can sign them up directly.
-You should avoid these programmes altogether if you are a web affiliate (such as blog owner).
+You should avoid these programs altogether if you are a web affiliate, or a blog owner.